Koredotcom/docs/docs/gale/playground/advanced-features.md

 **Useful For:**

-* Improving Prompts- Fine-tune prompts for better quality.
+* Improving Prompts: Fine-tune prompts for better quality.
-* Comparing Models- Assess different models with the same prompt.
+* Comparing Models: Assess different models with the same prompt.
-* Reducing Bias- Adjust prompts to improve performance.
+* Reducing Bias: Adjust prompts to improve performance.
-* Targeted Changes- Experiment with specific areas while preserving other outputs.
+* Targeted Changes: Experiment with specific areas while preserving other outputs.

 At cell-level: